o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 The L1 application is not required to access O-RAN protocol primitives (eCPRI header, application header, and others) directly.
-It is recommended to use the interface to remove dependencies between different software modules such as the l1 pipeline and O-RAN library.
+It is recommended to use the interface to remove dependencies between different software modules such as the l1 pipeline and xRAN library.

 External API
 ~~~~~~~~~~~~